ftburrow/ftburrow/README.md

 ## Hi there 👋

+My name is Teagan.
+She/ Her
+Currently learning how to use GitHub!

 <!--
 **ftburrow/ftburrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.